 There are several species of stinging and biting ants in Houston.
-Some species, like fire ants, are well known and well established in the city.
-More recently, species such as Asian needle ants have moved in and are becoming more of a problem.
+Some species, like red harvester ants, are native to Texas.
+Others, like fire ants, are invasive but have become well established in the city.

 All species of stinging and biting ant in Houston should be taken very seriously.
 Their bites can be very painful and all of these ants will swarm when they feel their nest is under threat.
 If you have problems with these ants in your yard, do not attempt to treat them yourself.
 Call in an experienced professional.

 Fire ants are smallish, red or reddish brown ants that build distinctive large, dome-shaped mounds.
 They prefer moist areas and will often nest near roadsides or highways.
 These ants are an invasive species that entered America from a ship docked in Mobile, Alabama in the 1930s and have since become firmly established across the entire Southeastern United Sates.
 Fire ants have a very painful bite that produces a sensation like burning, hence their name, and when they feel threatened they will swarm to attack.
 Their attack consists of latching their jaws into the skin of the attacker and then spraying venom into the wound.
 Because of this clinging bite, they can be difficult to brush off when that are attacking.
 An attack by fire ants usually results in multiple bites, and they can even kill small animals.

 Fire ants are known for their unusually aggressive behavior.
 They will swarm if their mound is disturbed in most any way.
 Apart from the danger of attack when approaching the mound, their burrows also extend deep under ground over a large area, and the queen may be as far as 6 to 8 feet below the surface.
 Colonies can also have multiple queens, and unless all of these are eliminated the colony will quickly reestablish itself.
 Because of the danger and difficult of eliminating these pests, call in a pest control professional if you see fire ants on your lawn.